 In the wake of the current global pandemic we have increasingly come to understand research on “Contagion” as extending across wide disciplinary perimeters.
 From the obviously crucial fields of epidemiology, virology, bio-statistics, and public health, our understanding of contagion is aided by social science and humanities disciplines: sociology, history, anthropology, medical humanities, rhetoric, political science, supply chain management, governance, mathematics, art, architectural design, literatures from a range of languages, folklore, science fiction, media studies, journalism, international affairs, law, educational policy and leadership, diplomacy and policy studies, to name the most obvious.

-The IAS is pleased to host this 2 1/2-day ( virtual) workshop during which interdisciplinary scholars from the IUB community will engage the epistemological, methodological, and conceptual challenges that attend research (theoretical or applied) on contagion.
+The IAS hosted this 2 1/2-day ( virtual) workshop during which interdisciplinary scholars from the IUB community engaged the epistemological, methodological, and conceptual challenges that attend research (theoretical or applied) on contagion.
 A common, interdisciplinary bibliography, crafted by participants, constitute the cross-disciplinary “intellectual reserves” held in common by members of the symposium.
-At the workshop, each member will present some kind of evidentiary artifact (a text, a data set, a model, a case study, an anecdote, an image) relevant to the question at hand.
-These presentations will be followed by a broad conversation about the artifact presented and the question or problem it poses.
+At the workshop, each member presented some kind of evidentiary artifact (a text, a data set, a model, a case study, an anecdote, an image) relevant to the question at hand.
+These presentations were followed by a broad conversation about the artifact presented and the question or problem it poses.

-Please direct any questions about TBS: Contagion 2021 to email@example.com.
+Please direct any questions future sessions of The Bloomington Symposia to email@example.com.

 Support the interdisciplinary mission of the Institute for Advanced Study like The Bloomington Symposia